 A 52-card deck of playing cards is an invaluable tool.
 Playing card games can be fantastic fun, and you just need the one deck to unlock every single one of them.
 A standard deck of cards is cheap, portable, and easy to find.
-If you carry one with you, you’re walking around with a pocket filled with hundreds of games, spanning every genre under the sun.
-In order to facilitate your playing card game education, we’ve gathered together this list of card games.
-You’ll find each one within is well worth your time.
+If you carry one with you, you’re walking around with a pocket filled with hundreds of games, and we’ve gathered the best below.

 With so many of the best card games recently featuring beautiful custom cards and engaging themes, it can be easy to overlook classic card games that rely on a standard deck.
 But even if you’re a diehard trading card game player, it’s a huge mistake to write off the classics.
 For one thing, you can’t carry your entire card game collection with you, whereas playing card games are the ultimate in portable fun.
 You ought to learn at least the very best classic card games, the ones that have stood the test of time for good reason.